sncosmo/sncosmo/docs/models.rst

 Creating a model using a built-in source
 ========================================

+A Model in sncosmo consists of

+* **One "source"** A model of the spectral evolution of the source (e.g., a supernova).
+* **Zero or more "propagation effects"** Models of how interveneing structures (e.g., host galaxy dust, milky way dust) affect the spectrum.

 In the above example, we created a model with no propagation effects, using one of the built-in ``Source`` instances that sncosmo knows